nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-{More to be added}
+4. Should come with automated unit tests and open source code.
+5. Should favor DOS style commands over Unix-style commands.
+6. Should store data in text file.
+7. Should work stand-alone and should not be a plug-in to another software.
+8. Should work without internet connection.
+9. Should work without requiring an installer.

+[//]: # (@@author yeejfe)

 ## Appendix D : Glossary